alexengrig/Java_Concurrency/README.md

 > The real performance payoff of dividing a program's workload into tasks comes when there are a large number of
 > independent, homogeneous tasks that can be processed concurrently.

+Interruption:

+> There is nothing in the API or language specification that ties interruption to any specific cancellation semantics,
+> but in practice, using interruption for anything but cancellation is fragile and difficult to sustain in
+> larger applications.

+> Calling interrupt does not necessarily stop the target thread from doing what it is doing;
+> it merely delivers the message that interruption has been requested.

+> Interruption is usually the most sensible way to implement cancellation.

+Interruption Policies:

+> Because each thread has its own interruption policy, you should not interrupt a thread
+> unless you know what interruption means to that thread.

+Responding to Interruption:

+> Only code that implements a thread's interruption policy may swallow an interruption request.
+> General-purpose task and library code should never swallow interruption requests.

 ## Status

 In progress.